Renato66/auto-label/README.md

 ![image](https://user-images.githubusercontent.com/9284273/79672530-57c1db80-81a9-11ea-900c-3b4f73984e0a.png)

 The Auto label action will check for every new issue and automatically adds a label based on the body of the issue.
-This means that finding specifc issues will be much more easy.
+This means that finding specific issues will be much easier.

 > [!WARNING]
 > The main branch is being refactored, use the stable one at [master](https://github.com/Renato66/auto-label/tree/master) subscribe to [v3](https://github.com/Renato66/auto-label/issues/75) to get the latest version when it's released

 ## Creating

-Check out the app to make yml file [https://renato66.github.io/auto-label/](https://renato66.github.io/auto-label/)
+Check out the app to make a YAML file [https://renato66.github.io/auto-label/](https://renato66.github.io/auto-label/)

 or